 The EU has a decades-long history with online gambling.
 Gambling seems to have been part of European culture since ancient times.
 In the 16th century, Italy established its first casino, which is considered the start of modern-day casinos.

 Then, in the 1990s, the internet came, which resulted in a shift in gambling habits.
 Then online gambling began, which expanded from internet cafes to the workplace and home.
-In 1996, Finland legalised online casinos, which is a pivotal point in European online gambling history.
+Finland became the first European country to legalise online casinos in 1996.

 In the early 2000s, online gambling continued its growth, with more European countries implementing laws and regulations legalising gambling.
 Then, in 2017, Finland created Veikkaus, a state-owned company consisting of three gambling companies that added more shape to the online gambling landscape.